psf/black/README.md

 * fixed long trivial assignments being wrapped in unnecessary parentheses (#273)

+* fixed unnecessary parentheses when a line contained multiline strings (#232)

 * fixed stdin handling not working correctly if an old version of Click was used (#276)